Warren1001/MrLlamaSCStreamInfo/MvSOptions.md

 - `Last Roll Again` The wheel option of any wheel that was rolled just before this option is chosen again.

 ### **Unlisted Options**
 - These options are usually triggered by Llama to avoid repetitive punishments or when specifically requested.
-They are not actively present in any wheels or individual options.
+Llama probably considers these retired.
 - `Big Spin` The Big Cursor but it spins in a 360 the entire time.
 - `Scan Cursor` The cursor is duplicated all the way horizontally and all the way vertically.
 The vertical bar of cursors scrolls along horizontal bar of cursors, making the actual cursor placement confusing.
 - `Shotgun Cursor` A random mess of cursors placed near the actual cursor.
 The positions of these random cursors change every so often, so that Llama loses placement of the actual cursor.